smokephisticated/smokephisticated/pages/bongs/bongs.md

 This is for good reason - Bongs and pipes are one of the most effective and convienient ways to smoke tabacco and dry herb.

  Which is why the bong market is so massive, especially online.
-Nowadays you're just one Google search away from sifting through bongs and water pipes from all over the world.
+Nowadays you're just one Google search away from sifting through countless bongs and water pipes from all over the world.

- **But where does one even begin to browse?**
+ **So, where do you even start?**

-**Save yourself** from sifting through shady hit-or-miss websites.
-Accidentally settling for a cheaply made bong that was worth 1/6 of what you paid is all too easy to do if you're not sure what to look for.
+Save your time; sifting through shady hit-or-miss websites to accidentally settle for a cheaply made bong that was worth 1/6 of what you paid is all too easy to do if you're not sure what to look for.

 That's the purpose behind this guide - to direct stoners toward quality products in an honest and straight-forward manner.

 <h5 class="heading-center">We've searched so you don't have to.</h5>

 Shopping all across the web for your next go-to smoking apparatus is no small task.
-You shouldn't spend a dime until you're both informed about your purchase, and certain that none of your money, time, or precious supply will be wasted on low-quality products.
+You shouldn't spend a dime until: you're both informed about your purchase, and certain that none of your time, money, or precious supply will be wasted on low-quality products.

-Our bong recommendations currently consist of products from two community-trusted online headshops:
+Our bong recommendations currently consist of products from three community-trusted online headshops:

 - [Dankstop.com](dankstop.com?aff=1112){:target="_blank"}